Oliver-Leete/Configs/README.md

 This mapping takes the word from above (c-y) or below (c-l) the cursor.
 Credit goes to someone online for the control y mapping, I've simply extended it to work from below as well.

 ``` vim
 inoremap <expr> <nowait> <c-y> matchstr(getline(line('.')-1), '\%' . virtcol('.') . 'v\%(\k\+\\|.\)')
 inoremap <expr> <nowait> <c-l> matchstr(getline(line('.')+1), '\%' . virtcol('.') . 'v\%(\k\+\\|.\)')
 snoremap <expr> <nowait> <c-y> matchstr(getline(line('.')-1), '\%' . virtcol('.') . 'v\%(\k\+\\|.\)')
 snoremap <expr> <nowait> <c-l> matchstr(getline(line('.')+1), '\%' . virtcol('.') . 'v\%(\k\+\\|.\)')
 ```

+## XMonad

+### Notebook Layout

+OK, so this has a bit of a weird name, it came from the original use case and I just can't be bothered to think of a better one.
+So the original use case, I wanted to have source code in the middle, a browser on the left and an output window on the right (often a Jupyter notebook, hence the name, or a PDF reader).
+These main three programs need to stay as tall as possible.
+Any other program that I opened after this wasn't as important, so it's fine to just be squashed to the bottom.
+After a couple of rewrites and much feature creep, this layout now handles 90% of my uses (9.99% are dealt with the toggleable layouts, I basically don't use the tab one).

+So the basic explanation is that there are three window types, main, column and stack.
+The main and column windows share the horizontal space, with a weighting towards the main windows (I default to having them 2x the width).
+When more windows are opened, the start to fill the stack.
+The stack pushes up the column and main windows one by one as the stack runs out of space, using the assuming that the width of a stack window can't be less than the width of a column window.
+Once the stack has filled up the width of the screen, it just keeps splitting that one width between any new windows (but that's like 10+ windows, only time it ever comes up is running D&D sessions with each NPC character sheet in its own window).

+The main and column windows have a bit of customization on how they share the top.
+They can either start at the edge and go across or start in the middle and stagger out.
+On top of this the direction can be flipped, so they can start from the right side or from the middle but with a right bias.
+The number of main and column windows and the ratio of their sizes can be set.
+The direction that the stack comes in (and swallows up precious space) from can be flipped as well, along with the percentage height of the screen that they take up.
+And of course all of these can be done with key-bindings.

+The last bit of feature creep is still in the works, dynamic layouts based on resolution.
+This can be done in XMonad normally, but by keeping it in the layout it means it can keep using the same variables for number of different types of windows, and directions.
+The idea behind this is that the main windows can all be tabbed on top of each other, and so on for the column and tabbed windows.
+My motivation to work on this right now is low as it is only used on my second monitor, but if I ever move to a laptop then it will be killer.
+I'll have to get my head around the logic of the persistent two pane layouts and try and nick that.

+I've also got it set up with sub-layout, so I can have tabs on the main layout for those D&D games (keep character sheets that won't appear at the same time in a tab group to save a bit of space), but it also works nicely when changing screens.

+### 'Magic' keys